-Learn Italian in Florence, meet international friends and take in the incredible sites of this beautiful city in Italy.
+Learn Italian in Florence, meet international friends, and take in the incredible sites of this UNESCO world heritage city.

 Live with a host family and learn Italian for 15 hours a week while being immersed in the culture of one of Italy’s most beautiful cities!
 Florence is located in the northern region of Tuscany, and draws visitors from around the world seeking the art and history of this city that sparked the dawn of the Renaissance.

 Picture yourself in Florence studying Italian and exploring Renaissance culture!

 *What does it mean to be in good mental health?